Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 We highly appreciate Dr. Jinwu Zhou, Chongxinan Pet Hospital, and Anhong Pet Hospital, Hefei for providing the animal CT scans.

-If you have any problem with our paper, code, or employed dataset, you can email Yuetan Chu (yuetan.chu@kaust.edu.sa), Gongning Luo (gongning.luo@kaust.edu.sa) or Xin Gao (xin.gao@kaust.edu.sa) for more information.
+If you have any problem with our paper, code, or employed dataset, you can email Yuetan Chu (yuetan.chu@kaust.edu.sa) for more information.

 ## Public X-ray Tomography dataset